DarrenZal/Quartz/content/PercolationFunding.md

 ## 6  Open research questions
 1. **Dynamic *p ₍c₎*** – How do macro shocks or climate extremes shift criticality in coupled financial‑ecological networks?
 2. **Optimal micro‑intervention** – Algorithms for the smallest guarantee set that unlocks the widest flow.
-3. **Semantic saturation** – Where does added complexity collapse hypothesis coherence in knowledge graphs?
+3. **Optimal Semantic Density and Saturation** – While high semantic density is generally beneficial for robust percolation analysis and knowledge representation (SDP, 2025), where does added complexity or an overabundance of poorly differentiated semantic links begin to obscure signal, reduce inferential clarity, or 'collapse hypothesis coherence' in knowledge graphs?
+Understanding this 'semantic saturation' point is crucial for designing optimally effective KGs.
 4. **Governance** – Polycentric models for adjusting network edges in real time without central bottlenecks.

 ---